Search for Isocurvature with Large-scale Structure: A Forecast for Euclid and MegaMapper using EFTofLSS: Parameter set and fiducial values

 For the leading higher derivative and scale-dependent stochastic bias parameters, $b_{\nabla^{2}\delta}$ and $b_{\nabla^{2}\epsilon}$, respectively, we use the analysis of \citep{Eggemeier_2020} and assume following fiducial values

 and

 with the clustering scale $k_{*}$ set as

 where ${\rm HD}$ subscript stands for ``higher-derivative''.
 The particular choice of redshift dependence is motivated by a similar expression for $k_{{\rm NL}}$ obtained from linear dimensionless matter power spectrum.
 We note that the matter clustering scale $k_{*}$ need not have the same redshift dependence as the matter non-linear scale $k_{{\rm NL}}$ \citep{Lazeyras:2019dcx}.
 However, we have checked numerically that changing the redshift dependence does not change the forecast results for the isocurvature signal, mostly because we are marginalizing over the bias parameters.
 For simplicity, we will present the results with the redshift dependence of Eq.~(\ref{eq:kHD}).
+We remark that the z-dependence of the fiducial value of the Laplacian bias differs from that of the non-Laplacian biases (such as $b_1$, $b_2$, $b_{\mathcal{G}_{2}}$, $b_{\Gamma_{3}}$, etc.), which have fiducial values inspired by the co-evolution models and thus scale as $\sqrt{1+z} \sim D_+(z)^{-0.5}$.
+Hence, unlike Laplacian biases, the fiducial values of the non-Laplacian biases increase with $z$.
+However, all non-Laplacian biases appear as prefactors of the one-loop terms given in Eq.~\ref{eq:PNLO} which have z-dependences given by the fourth power of growth function, $D_+(z)^4$.
+In contrast, the leading order Laplacian bias in Eq.~\ref{eq:P_lap} multiples the linear power spectrum which scales as $D_+(z)^2$.
+Consequently, the one-loop terms contain an additional quadratic power of the growth function.
+Thus, despite of the non-Laplacian biases increasing with $z$, the effective z-scaling (including biases) of the one-loop terms in Eq.~\ref{eq:PNLO} and the leading order Laplacian contribution in Eq.~\ref{eq:P_lap} is almost the same.
+Both of these terms vanish (become insignificant) on large scales at a similar rate at higher redshifts.

 Finally, for the purposes of forecasting we will consider the following reduced set of nuisance parameters:

 where we note that since the pair of bias parameters $\{b_{\mathcal{G}_{2}},b_{\Gamma_{3}}\}$ and $\{b_{1}c^{2},b_{\nabla^{2}\delta}\}$ are known to be highly degenerate, we do not include $b_{\Gamma_{3}}$ and $b_{1}c^{2}$ within our set of nuisance parameters over which we vary the likelihood function.
 The reason for the degeneracy of $\{b_{1}c^{2},b_{\nabla^{2}\delta}\}$ is small $k$ expansion, while the reason for the degeneracy of $\{b_{\mathcal{G}_{2}},b_{\Gamma_{3}}\}$ seems to be an accidental symmetry of the convolution existing at this order in perturbation theory.
 Hence, the Fisher matrix information does not include theoretical derivatives with respect to these two model parameters.
 We set Gaussian priors for the bias parameters with the standard deviations